OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 * Provide email to Bob's website, for new account, bobs email and twitter, mon may 1 2016, Not Sensitive, NO Sharing, PI Subject ID or profile link

 ### Implementation Guidance
+(TBR)
+* Each purpose MUST link the service name to at least one explicit and specific purpose.
+* Each purpose SHOULD contain an external reference to an on and off preference for this purpose.
+* Each purpose MAY contain additional options.
+Some examples include a trust mark icon or link, a data retention specification, or a link to the purpose description in the policy.
+*Note:** Managing consent directives is out of scope of the MVCR.

 MINIMUM MVCR Requirements
 * The PI Principal obtains a record of the consent at point in time consent is provided so as to be contextually #usable